-The Report provided the projected average Cent per kWh price by customer class for 2021-2024.
-The Report also provided the projected monthly bill for a residential customer on RG-17 rate schedule using 1,000 kWh per month.
-Consistent with the Cook Settlement conditions, Santee Cooper did not project a substantial increase in electric rates through 2024.
+The Report provided the projected average cents per kWh price by customer class for 2022 through 2024.
+The Report also provided the projected monthly bill for a residential customer on the RG-17 rate schedule using 1,000 kWh per month.27 Consistent with the Cook conditions, Santee Cooper did not project a substantial increase in electric rates through 2024.
+Due to the 2024 Rate Study and expected upcoming revised rates, Santee Cooper did not project rates for 2025.